 What happens if we’re laid off?
 Or in-between jobs?
 No longer able to do that kind of work?
 Retired?
 We’re vulnerable to an identity crisis and a downward spiral when the work that animates our identity disappears or changes.

 For sure, there are many different types of workers out there: nine to fivers working for the weekend, side hustlers, part-timers, hybrid professionals, unemployed, underemployed, and more.
-The job market has been brutal for some during the pandemic, better for others.
 Some like or love what they do.
 Others despise or endure it.

 Some toil away in a workaholic organizational culture.
 Others are trying to live up to parental expectations.
 Some are trapped in golden handcuffs.
 Others can’t stop ruminating about work situations and scenarios.

 Evaluate your quality of life in ten key areas by taking our assessment.
 Discover your strongest areas, and the areas that need work, then act accordingly.